-- identification of the arbitral tribunal;

-- names of the arbitrators;

-- identification of the parties and their agents;

-- place of arbitration;

-- date of the award;

-- operative part decision on the substance;

-- grounds of the decision except where the parties have agreed than no justification is needed or the award is a consent order; and

-- information on possibilities of recourse to the court concerning the setting aside of award.
+- identification of the arbitral tribunal; - names of the arbitrators; - · identification of the parties and their agents; - place of arbitration; - date of the award; - · operative part decision on the substance; - grounds of the decision except where the parties have agreed than no justification is needed or the award is a consent order; and - information on possibilities of recourse to the court concerning the setting aside of the award.

-The operative part of the award must also contain the decision on costs of the arbitration.
+The operative part of the award does not have to include the decision on costs of the arbitration.
+The arbitral tribunal may decide on costs in a separate award, after it has rendered a final award.

-34 Time limit for award
+35 Time limit for award